 Lepidozamia

-Four species, two extant (L. hopei and L. peroffskyana) and two (Tertiary) extinct, endemic to Australia.
+There are also two extinct species from the Tertiary of Australia.
 Described 1857 based on a living plant (L. peroffskyana) in the St. Petersburg Botanical Garden (Jones 1993).
-The most recent systematic study was by Johnson (1959).
+A systematic study was done by Johnson (1959).

 Large plants with a stout, erect trunk.
 Notable features include: